jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This new philosophy is how the United States formed a new political community.
 And this "Liberty Bell" player god kicked ass in the game of civilization during the Industrial Age.
 That's why the rest of Western Civilization, more or less, followed America's example.

 Contemporary Americans, Canadians, Brits, Aussies, Kiwis, can learn from this lesson.
-If we ever want to be independent from the Industrial Age power brokers inside Big Government and Big Business, we'll need to make a new Internet Age player god.
+If we ever want to be independent of the Industrial Age power brokers inside Big Government and Big Business, we'll need to make a Internet Age player god.

-And, in order to do that, we need to follow the Internet Age protagonists and click a new philosophy.
+And, to do that, we need to follow the Internet Age protagonists and click a new philosophy.
 Only then will wee able to look up and see ourselves as the player gods of our civilization again.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_This video displays how the game of politics is played.
-Player gods always have a list of different technologies, cultures, and policies to choose from.
-Only when Main Street holds the levers of power can we pick the best ones for ourselves.
-Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ).
-[Reader Mode.](https://gfycat.com/ifr/PertinentObviousArrowcrab)_

 ## Good Politics Is a Moving Target Because You're the One Who's Moving